pelleran/SI507-HW6/README.md

 ### Specifically

 Below are a bunch of questions and indications of things to do.
 For each indication of something to do with code, there is also an accompanying question to answer or brief explanation to give.

 **To complete and submit this assignment, you should:**

-* Fork (and clone) this repository
+* done - Fork (and clone) this repository
-* Add our instructional team as a collaborator to your fork (see instructions for adding collaborators on Canvas)
+* done - Add our instructional team as a collaborator to your fork (see instructions for adding collaborators on Canvas)
 * Edit this `README.md` file with answers to the questions/prompts, briefly, using Markdown formatting so that the questions appear in bulletpoints and the answers appear clearly below each respective question, *not* as bulletpoints.
-* Add all names of those who worked on this (as indicated below)
+* done - Add all names of those who worked on this (as indicated below)
 * Make the changes that are indicated below to each of the `.html` files with JavaScript programs provided.
 (You'll probably do this concurrently with answering questions)
 * Commit (as you go) and push your changes to all three files to your GitHub forked repository.
 * Submit a link to your repository on Canvas.
 (This HW doesn't have an autograder -- it will be graded by hand/by humans this time.)